 • Blend until smooth and creamy.
 If you're looking for a thinner consistency, add 1/2 cup of water and blend again until desired consistency.

-• Serve the batido and top with more shredded coconut flakes.
+• Pour into tall glasses and top with more shredded coconut flakes.
 Enjoy!

 Notes